Doomlazer/SQ3-TUCR-EPP/README.md

 ## What is this?

 A mod for the DOS version of Space Quest III.
-It add several new planets and features to expole while leaving the base game mostly intact.
+It add several new planets and features to explore while leaving the base game mostly intact.
 It is currently under development and unfinished in several places.

-Notice: Due to the limitations of SCI0 heap (only 64K!), this mod is only supported in ScummVM and not DOSBox.
+Notice: Due to SCI0 memory limitations this mod is supported in ScummVM only.
+DOSBox will crash with heap errors.
 It's unfortunate, but I believe the freedom to implement complex new features outweighs DOSBox compatibility for this project.

 ## New features

-### New Arcade Cabinet
+### Second Arcade Cabinet

-Work in Progress: On planet Ren there is a new videogame that can be played.
+Work in Progress: On planet Ren there is a new game that can be played.

 ### Virtual Pet

 <img src="pics/pet.png"  width="600" alt="The Virtual Pet next to Roger.">

-Work in Progress: The player starts with the "Pet" inventory item.
+Work in Progress: The player starts with a new "Pet" inventory item (for now).
 Once activated, it follows Roger around and has some very basic AI behaviors.

-On initialization you can name the pet any word that is not already in the SQ3 vocab (words already recognized by the SCI0 parser are invalid).
+On initialization you must name the pet.
+The name can be any word that is not already in the SQ3 vocab (words already recognized by the SCI0 parser are invalid as pet names).

 Pet can be activated/deactivated as desired.
-Typing the pet's name brings up command options, such as FOLLOW, STAY and MORPH.
+Typing the pet's name brings up command options such as FOLLOW, STAY and MORPH.

 'Morph' will cycle through the three different pet styles (see insert image above).
-The inital style is chosen randomly at the start of a new game, so use the morph to select your preference.
+The inital style is chosen randomly at the start of a new game, so use morph to select your preference.

 This is a draft version: Pet art, style variations and commands are likely to change.
 The pet may show up in inappropriate screens or out of scale until it's been fully debugged.